-You’ve studied hard, read the best preparation books, and successfully sat the IELTS test (International English Language Testing System).
+You’ve studied hard, read the best preparation books, and successfully sat the IELTS test.
 Congrats!
-IELTS is a demanding test and you should feel proud of your accomplishment.
+IELTS is a demanding test, and you should feel proud of your accomplishment.
 Now it’s time to wait for your results.

 But when will you get them?

 Unfortunately, there is a bit of a waiting period between taking the IELTS test and getting your results.
-In this post, we’ll cover not only what that waiting period looks like, but what you can do with your IELTS results after you receive them.
+In this post, we’ll cover not only the length of the waiting period, but what to do with your IELTS results after you receive them.

-It depends on the test format.
+The length of time it takes to receive your IELTS test results depends on the test format.
 IELTS results are available 13 days after you take the paper-based test.
-However, it only takes 5-7 days to get results if your test is computer-based!
-Your results will be delivered to you or you can pick them up in person.
+However, it only takes 3–5 days to get results if your test is computer-based!
+You will receive your results by mail, or you can pick them up in person.

 Your results are delivered in a Test Report Form (TRF).
 IELTS test centres will only provide one copy of the TRF, but you will receive two if you are:

-- Applying to Citizenship and Immigration Canada (CIC)
+- Applying to Immigration, Refugees and Citizenship Canada

 - Applying to United Kingdom Visas and Immigration (UKVI)

-Additionally, you can submit up to five (5) copies of your TRF to any relevant institutions you have listed on your IELTS application form (more on that below).
-You can request more TRFs, but anything beyond these five may be subject to an additional fee.
+Additionally, you can submit up to five copies of your TRF to any relevant institutions you have listed on your IELTS application form (more on that below).
+You can request additional electronic TRFs, but any copies exceeding these five may be subject to additional fees.

-IMPORTANT NOTE: Your original Test Result Form is a valuable document.
-Make sure you do NOT send your personal copy to any institutions or agencies.
+Note: Your original Test Result Form is a valuable document.
+Make sure you do not send your personal copy to any institutions or agencies.
 Test centres can send up to five additional TRFs to five different universities.
 This service is available free of charge within one month of your test date.
 If you need more copies, additional charges will apply.

-So you got your Test Result Form and received a high band score (great job!).
+So you got your TRF and received a high band score.
+Great job!
 But what do you do if you want to submit your IELTS results as part of your school application?
-Well, you have a few options.
+Well, you have a few options:

 The first option is to request score sharing during your registration.
 Simply provide the name and address of up to five universities or colleges when filling out your registration.
 This option is convenient, but the downside is that schools may receive your results before you do!
 This could jeopardize your chances of admission.

-A better option is to make the request AFTER receiving your score.
+A better option is to make the request after receiving your score.
 This way, you’ll know for sure if your score meets a school’s eligibility requirements.
-To do this, login to the IELTS website (make sure it matches the country you took the test in – Canada, UK, India, etc.) and find the Apply for additional TRFs option.
+To do this, log in to the IELTS website of the country where you took the test and find the Apply for additional TRFs option.
 You can then fill out an application form.

-Once you’ve decided on which schools you’ll be sending your results, it’s time to pick a delivery method.
+Once you’ve decided which schools you’ll be sending your results to, it’s time to pick a delivery method.
 Your TRF can be sent either electronically or by paper delivery.
 However, not every school will accept both methods, so you’ll need to check their official website first before submitting.

-Sending your TRF electronically is preferable, as you’ll have to pay for a paper version to be sent by courier (regular postage is usually provided free of charge).
-Using a courier costs money, but they can better track your shipment and also notify you when it’s delivered.
+Sending your TRF electronically is preferable, or you’ll have to pay for a paper version to be sent by courier (regular postage is usually provided free of charge).
+Using a courier costs money, but you can track your shipment and know when it has been delivered.

-It takes about five business days for a university to receive your electronic score, while a paper report typically takes between five and ten business days.
+It takes about five business days for a university to receive your electronic score, while a paper report typically takes between 5–10 business days.

 If you’re unhappy with your IELTS results and think there may be a mistake, you can apply for a remark.
-IELTS refers to this as an “Enquiry on Results” and you can submit your application at your test centre within six weeks of the test date.
+IELTS refers to this as an “Enquiry on Results,” and you can submit your application to the test centre within six weeks of the test date.